Felipe-Curvelo/CDI_bonus_assignment/README.md

 ## 5. Processing Date Range

 The overall processing date range for balance history and interest calculation is determined dynamically at runtime.
-It is derived from the minimum and maximum dates found across both the `Transactions.csv` (based on `transaction_date`) and the `CDIRates.csv` (based on `date`).
+It is derived from the minimum and maximum dates found across both the `Transactions.csv` and the `CDIRates.csv`.
 This ensures all relevant data is considered for generating a complete end-of-day balance history and applying interest calculations.

 ## 6. Data Structures and Flow (Data Model Considerations)